-Problems With Testing Machine Learning Models
+Problems with Testing Machine Learning Models

 - Identify defects and flaws during development and in production.

-- Generalizability: Models need to work consistently in circumstances other than their training environment.
+- Generalizability.
+Models need to work consistently in circumstances other than their training environment.

-This way of model evaluation is a great way to monitor your model’s outcome between different versions.
-However, it does not tell us a lot about the reasons for failure and specific model behaviors.
+ML model evaluation focuses on the overall performance of the model.
+Such evaluations may consist of performance metrics and curves, and perhaps examples of incorrect predictions.
+This model evaluation is a great way to monitor your model’s outcome between different versions.
+Remember that it does not tell us a lot about the reasons behind the failures and the specific model behaviors.

 - Test after introducing a new component, model, or data, and after model retraining.